 Types of Oil

-Coconut and MCT oils are commonly used in CBD products like CBD oil and are known to cause digestive problems.
+For example, coconut oil and MCT oil, both popular in CBD products like oils, are known to cause digestive troubles for some people.

 Lecithin